pivotal-cf/om/docs/README.md

 OM will by preference use Client ID and Client Secret if provided.
 To create a Client ID and Client Secret

 1. `uaac target https://YOUR_OPSMANAGER/uaa`
-1. `uaac token sso get` if using SAML or `uaac token owner get` if using internal auth
+1. `uaac token sso get` if using SAML or `uaac token owner get` if using internal auth.
+Specify the Client ID as `opsman` and leave Client Secret blank.
 1. Generate a client ID and secret

 ```